Idlers & Chain Management

 TerraCycle - The Expert Source on Recumbent Chainline Management

-TerraCycle is by far the world's most expert source on recumbent chainline management.
-It is the bulk of what they do and what they think about day in and day out.
-Years have been spent developing the TerraCycle idlers, clamps and mounts, to make your ride run smoothly and efficiently.
+TerraCycle is one of the world’s greatest expertise in recumbent chainline management.
+It makes up much of what they do and work with day in and day out.
+Terracycle has spent years developing and improving the idlers, clamps and mounts, to make your ride run smoothly and efficiently.
 Years of experience talking to riders, plus their own experiences with everything from streamliners to touring bikes, has taught them a lot about what makes recumbent chainlines work better.

 TerraCycle idlers have been recognized as the finest available.
 Each idler is made locally in Portland, Oregon in their own machine shop with complete dedication to detail and quality.